Landscape 05

 Thailand’s Participation in Article 6 and its expected contribution to NDC ambition – Use of Article 6 under the NDC Action Plan and Article 6.2 authorization criteria and process

-Sunaree CHANGIN, Environmentalist, practitioner level, Department of Climate Change and Environment
+Sunaree CHANGIN, Environmentalist, practitioner level, Department of Climate Change and Environment (DCCE)

 11:00-11:20